smallnest/rpcx/README.md

 1. **Simple**: easy to learn, easy to develop, easy to intergate and easy to deploy
 2. **Performance**: high perforamnce (>= grpc-go)
 3. **Cross-platform**: support _raw slice of bytes_, _JSON_, _Protobuf_ and _MessagePack_.
 Theoretically it can be use in java, php, python, c/c++, node.js, c# and other platforms
-4. **Service discovery and service governance.**: support zookeeper, etcd and consul.
+4. **Service discovery and service governance.**: support zookeeper, etcd, consul and mDNS.

 It contains below features
 - Support raw Go functions,.
 No need to define proto files.